xroopnar/DSW2021/README.md

 This repository contains the app templates used in the DSW talk.

-Follow the instructions to install Dash [here](https://dash.plotly.com/installation).
+The resources in this repository were designed to be used within a notebook in Google Colab.
+If working locally on your own machine, follow the instructions to install Dash [here](https://dash.plotly.com/installation).

 Download this repository, and upload the file DSW2021_Colab_App.ipynb into [Google Colab](https://colab.research.google.com/).